gokceuludogan/CmpE150-Python/InstallationGuide.md

 ### 3. Create a new project <a name="project"></a>

-Click on the “New Project” button.
-From the window that comes up, choose Pure Python from the left side.
+Click on the *New Project* button.
+From the window that comes up, choose *Pure Python* from the left side.

-In the options on the right side, you can write a project name of your choosing at the end of the Location setting -the one at the top of the window- by deleting the “pythonProject” and writing something like “myFirstProject” or “hello”.
+In the options on the right side, you can write a project name of your choosing at the end of the *Location setting* -the one at the top of the window- by deleting the *pythonProject* and writing something like *myFirstProject* or *hello*.

-Then, under Python Interpreter, make sure the New environment using Virtualenv is checked, and make sure the Base interpreter is pointing to the location of the python you just downloaded.
+Then, under *Python Interpreter*, make sure the *New environment using Virtualenv* is checked, and make sure the *Base interpreter* is pointing to **the location of the python you just downloaded**.
 Windows will usually find this by itself.
-In Linux and Mac, this may point to the default python which comes pre-installed in your computer; so click the three dots and navigate to your home directory, and find among the hidden files the folder .pyenv and among the files in that directory choose python3.8.
+In Linux and Mac, this may point to the default python which comes pre-installed in your computer; so click the three dots and navigate to your home directory, and find among the hidden files the folder .pyenv and among the files in that directory choose *python3.8.*

 The location should be something similar to what is below: